gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 `timeout` parameter to `async_register` to set your own timeout value in seconds.

+.. _Composition:

 Composition
 -----------

-Functions may be composed.
+Function invocations may use composition.
 A registered function can return a value which the becomes an argument to a subsequent function call.
-Here's a snippet of an example, which you can add to the `main` function of the previous example:
+Here's a snippet of an example, which you can add to the `main` function of the previous
+example:

 .. code-block:: python